HARI-PRMD/media-reposting-discord-bot/README.md

-# 🤖 Meme/Image Reposting Discord Bot
+# 🤖 Meme/Media Reposting Discord Bot

-This bot reposts memes in the form of images across guild channels and user dms depending on owner and user preferences.
+This bot reposts media in the form of images across guild channels and user dms depending on owner and user preferences.

+## 🧐 Reposting Capabilities

+Currently supported media:
+- Image uploads (jpeg, png, gif, anything that embeds)
+- Youtube video links
+- Reddit video links
+- Tenor gifs
+- discord video attachment links

+Media that is yet to be tested:
+- video uploads
+- reddit image links
+- instagram / tik tok / facebook video links

 ## 🧑‍💻 How to use?